Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 1. Create a DataLoader that iterates over multiple Datasets under the hood.
 2. In the training loop you can pass multiple DataLoaders as a dict or list/tuple and Lightning will automatically combine the batches from different DataLoaders.
+You can control the way how dataloaders of different length are combined by the flag `multiple_trainloader_mode` of the :class:`~pytorch_lightning.trainer.Trainer`.
+Alternatively, you can provide a dataloader via :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`.
 3. In the validation, test or prediction you have the option to either return multiple DataLoaders as list/tuple, which Lightning will call sequentially, or combine the dataloaders using :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`, which Lightning will automatically combine the batches from different DataLoaders.